-The fair value of the CVR liability was determined using the probability weighted discounted cash flow method to estimate future cash flows associated with the sale of the legacy cell therapy assets, including the BOXR platform, ACTR platform and other fixed assets based on assumptions at the date of the CVR issuance and as of December 31, 2020, less certain permitted deductions.
+The fair value of the CVR liability was determined using the probability weighted discounted cash flow method to estimate future cash flows associated with the sale of the legacy cell therapy assets, including the BOXR platform, ACTR platform and other fixed assets based on assumptions at the date of the CVR issuance and each subsequent quarterly period end, less certain permitted deductions.
 The number of common shares is determined by dividing the proceeds by the closing price of the Company's stock on July 6, 2020 of \$8.80.
 The closing price of the Company's common stock at each measurement date was used to determine the fair value of the share payments included in the CVR liability.
 The liability measured at the date of issuance was recorded as a common stock dividend, returning capital to the legacy stockholders of record as of the close of business on July 6, 2020.
-Changes in fair value of the liability are recognized as a component of Other income (expense) in the condensed consolidated statement of operations and comprehensive loss for the three month period ended March 31, 2021.
+Changes in fair value of the liability are recognized as a component of Other income (expense) in the condensed consolidated statement of operations and comprehensive loss for the three and six months ended June 30, 2021.
 The liability was valued based on significant inputs not observable in the market, which represents a Level 3 measurement within the fair value hierarchy.
 In November 2020, the Company issued 707,938 CVR shares of common stock in partial settlement of the CVR liability.
 In February 2021, the Company issued an additional 212,429 shares of common stock and paid \$0.1 million in partial settlement of the CVR.
-At March 31, 2020, the Company had no financial liabilities outstanding measured at fair value.
+Any settlement of the remaining CVR liability will be a cash settlement.
+At June 30, 2020, the Company had no financial liabilities outstanding measured at fair value.